intersystems/multi-model-exercise/README.md

 2. In your preferred IDE or text editor, open `python/createSchema.py` and scroll down to the `create_employee` function.
-Below the function declaration, insert the following code (make sure that the variable name is declared at the same indentation level as the preceding declarations.
-Since python uses white space to process control flow, you will need to paste this code into the :
+Below the function declaration, insert the following code:

 	```python
 	create_employee = """